WHO ARE THE AHMADIYYA?

 James succeeded Jesus c.
 AD 120?
 The truth is that Jesus’ brother James died more than fifty years earlier, c.
 AD 62.
 Mirza Ghulam Ahmad does not know history.

 Mirza Ghulam makes similar errors throughout his writings about Jesus and Christianity.
-Another example of his chronological error is when he writes that Paul founded Christianity and actively opposed Jesus’ teaching after Jesus died.
-This is wrong because if Mirza Ghulam is right and Jesus died c.
-AD 120, then he is wrong about Paul because Paul died fifty years earlier, c.
+Another example is his claim Paul founded Christianity and actively opposed Jesus’ teaching after Jesus died.
+This is wrong and contradicts Mirza Ghulam’s own claim that Jesus died c.
+AD 120.
+Paul died fifty years earlier, c.
 AD 67 (see “Fountain of Christianity“, 52-55).

 Christianity and its beliefs are rooted in history.
 The claims of Mirza Ghulam Ahmad are not.